- How many people can sleep in the yurt?

 Yes, there is a 3-burner propane cook stove.

-No. The propane for the stove and the small gas grill (summer only) is provided.
+No. The propane for the stove is provided

 No. That is all provided at the Pass Creek Yurt, as well as sponges, scrubbies, dish soap, bleach, hand sanitizer, and trash bags.